orizil/Elevator_in_2D/README.md

 - **Number of elevators:** There is only one elevator.
 Addition of multiple elevators would require change
 of the pathfinding algorithm for optimized results.
 - **Uniform passengers spawn:** The passengers spawn uniformly on the area they are allowed.
-A different approach is a use of a heatmap of spawn probabilities.
+A different approach is to use of a heatmap of spawn probabilities.

 ## Code Structure